-The Transportation Construction Coalition (TCC) is asking you to schedule in-person meetings with your members of Congress over the next month and remind them that although the current surface transportation authorization – the Fixing America’s Surface Transportation (FAST) Act – provided five years of stability for the Highway Trust Fund, the long-term outlook for the trust fund is bleak.
+The Transportation Construction Coalition (TCC) is asking you to schedule in-person meetings with your members of Congress and remind them that although the current surface transportation authorization – the Fixing America’s Surface Transportation (FAST) Act – provided five years of stability for the Highway Trust Fund, the long-term outlook for the trust fund is bleak.
 Without a real sustainable solution before the FAST Act expires in 2020, Congress will once again be forced to provide a temporary patch for the Highway Trust Fund or our federal transportation program will face devastating cuts.

 - I agree with 130 bipartisan House members support fixing the Highway Trust Fund in any tax reform plan.